-Modes are a mechanism that allow Ginga to accommodate many key and pointer bindings for a large number of operations.
+Modes are a mechanism that allow Ginga to accommodate many key and pointer bindings for a large number of possible operations.

 Modes are set on a per-channel basis.
-Pressing a particular mode key in a channel viewer puts that viewer into that mode.

-When in a mode, the behavior is that some special key, and the cursor and scroll bindings will override the default ones.
+A mode is activated by pressing a particular key combination when the focus is in the viewer, or by clicking an appropriate button in the Toolbar plugin.
+When the viewer is in a mode, the behavior is that some special key, pointer and scroll bindings will be activated and override the default ones.
 An adjacent viewer for a different channel may be in a different mode, or no mode.

-Note: If a mode does not override a particular binding, the default one will still be active.
+Note: If a mode does not override a particular binding, the default binding will still be active.